tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 The existing P2P stack should be gradually migrated towards this design.
 The easiest path would likely be:

-1. Port the `privval` package to no longer use `SecretConnection` (e.g. by using gRPC instead), or temporarily duplicate its functionality.
+1. Implement the `Channel` and `PeerUpdates` APIs as shims on top of the current `Switch` and `Peer` APIs, and rewrite all reactors to use them instead.

-2. Rewrite the current MConn connection and transport code to use the new `Transport` API, and migrate existing code to use it instead.
+2. Port the `privval` package to no longer use `SecretConnection` (e.g. by using gRPC instead), or temporarily duplicate its functionality.

-3. Implement the `Channel`, `PeerUpdates`, and `PeerErrors` APIs as shims on top of the current `Switch` and `Peer` APIs, and rewrite all reactors to use them instead.
+3. Rewrite the current MConn connection and transport code to use the new `Transport` API, and migrate existing code to use it instead.

 4. Implement the new `peer` and `peerStore` APIs, and either make the current address book a shim on top of these or replace it.